 - 4.1.4.
 Municipalities must take reasonable steps within a reasonable time period to collect what is due to it, in order to have a quick cash turnaround for the municipality and to avoid the prescription of debts for services. - 4.1.5.
 Credit control should be guided by the following: - (a) Do not allow, by default or otherwise, the debtors' accounts to grow beyond the amount of the reach of the consumer/debtor; and beyond the debtor's appetite (i.e. the debt should not exceed two (2) months of accounts).
-Ideally this debt shall be reasonable to be satisfied either by a sale of movables of the debtor or by an emoluments attachment order.
+Ideally this debt shall be reasonable to be satisfied either by a sale of movables of the debtor or by an emoluments attachment order. - (b) Implement the debt recovery actions on a daily basis and not allow a period of time to lapse.

-- (b) Implement the debt recovery actions on a daily basis and not allow a period of time to lapse. - (c) Credit control must be peremptory and not discretionary for the functions and performance of the officials. - 4.1.6.
-It is recommended that the municipality develop a Standard Operating Procedure (SOPs) manual to deal with the collections of arrear accounts and the management of debt through the incorporation of timelines that will assist in effective collections processes. - 4.1.7.
+- (c) Credit control must be peremptory and not discretionary for the functions and performance of the officials. - 4.1.6.
+It is recommended that the municipality develop a Credit Control Standard Operating Procedure (CCSOP) manual.
+The CCSOP's shall then incorporate timelines for effective credit control and debt management. - 4.1.7.
 In the Action Plan the recommendations are set out as to what reasonable steps needs are to be taken within a reasonable time period to collect outstanding debts.